danilevy1212/nvim/lua/modules/README.md

     Plugins that target a specific [Filetype](https://neovim.io/doc/user/filetype.html).
 Further customizations can be done in the `after/ftplugin/<filetype>.lua` directory.

+- UI

+    User interface related plugins.
+These tend to override the default UI methods shipped with neovim.

 ## Settings

 The settings for each plugin is loaded from the [specs](./specs/) directory.